 “There is nowhere else on the planet where so much is happening all in one place to move structural 3D printing forward.”

-At this time, hands-on labs are available only to students who have completed the introduction course.
-Sign up for the introduction course now!
+At this time, this course is available only to students who have completed the introduction course.
+Sign up for the Introduction course or the full series that includes the Introduction class and the Hands-on course now!

-This hands-on 3D Concrete Printing (3DCP) class bridges the gap between digital design and robotic execution, providing participants with essential skills in 2D sketching, robotic manipulation, and G-code generation for 3D printing.
+This portion of the 3D Concrete Printing (3DCP) hands-on class bridges the gap between digital design and robotic execution, providing participants with essential skills in 2D sketching, robotic manipulation, and G-code generation for 3D printing.
 Through a mix of guided instruction, hands-on exercises, and practical demonstrations, students will gain a solid foundation in 3DCP workflows, from initial design to robotic execution.

 - Classroom instruction with follow-along exercises to gain familiarity with Rhino 8.